HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Motivating Problems and Background

 \subsection{Active Semantic Sensing for Planning with Human Collaborators}

-A major challenge for problems like target localization is that dynamics and uncertainties can quickly become quite non-linear and non-Gaussian, particularly given the types of semantic information available for fusion (e.g. negative information from `no detection' readings \cite{koch2004negative}).
+A major challenge for problems like target localization is that dynamics and uncertainties can easily become quite non-linear and non-Gaussian, particularly given the types of semantic information available for fusion (e.g. negative information from `no detection' readings \cite{koch2004negative}).
 As a result, typical stovepiped approaches to control/planning and sensing/estimation can lead to poor performance, since they rely on overly simplistic uncertainty assumptions.
 Constraints on human and robot performance also place premiums on when and how often collaborative data fusion can occur.
 For example, it is generally important to balance situational awareness and mental workload for a human sensor (who might also need to switch between tasks constantly).
 Likewise, it is important for the robot to know how and when a human sensor can be exploited for solving complex planning problems, which would otherwise be very inefficient to tackle using only its own local sensor data.
+POMDP formulations offer a rigourous pathway to simultaneously addressing these issues, though approximations must still be considered for practical implementation \cite{burks2021collaborative}.